By Agam Sharda

 The exact biological mechanism behind the FLASH effect continues to be researched, but as we start to build our understanding of the biological response of both healthy tissues and tumors, we will be able to close the loop and feed biological information into the treatment planning software to improve FLASH therapy further.

-We believe that, by taking a holistic approach to FLASH technology, FLASH therapy has the potential to becoming the next groundbreaking treatment to bring us closer to the aspirational goal of a world without fear of cancer.
+We believe that, by taking a holistic approach to FLASH technology, FLASH therapy has the potential to become the next groundbreaking treatment to bring us closer to the aspirational goal of a world without fear of cancer.

 About the author: Agam Sharda is the Senior Director of the Flash Program at Varian Medical Systems.
 In his 10 year tenure at Varian, Agam has led the development and market introduction of several significant technologies including the Edge Radiosurgery platform and the HyperArc technology for treating brain metastases.
 Agam is passionate about improving cancer care and making cancer a chronically managed disease.